 Honeybush

-What is honeybush, the infusion of the honey bush?
+What is honeybush, the honey bush infusion?

-Like rooibos and mate teas, honeybush is a drink extracted from a shrub.
-It only grows on the arid lands of the Cederberg mountain, north of Cape Town.
-The plants are totally organic.
+Like rooibos teas and mate, honeybush is a drink extracted from a shrub.
+It only grows in the arid lands of the Cederberg mountain, north of "Cape Town".
+The plants there are completely organic.

-Each family in Cape Town has its own version of the origin of honeybush.
-Coming from the Cederberg mountains, it was part of the natural products harvested by the local tribes.
-They consumed the tea as a traditional remedy (like red rooibos) and used it for healing.
+Each family in "Cape Town" has its own version of the origin of honeybush.
+Coming from the Cederberg mountain, it was part of the natural products harvested by local tribes.
+They consumed the herbal tea as a traditional remedy (like red rooibos) and used it for treatments.

 Its composition is exceptional:

-• xanthones (antioxidants) ;
+• xanthones (antioxidants);

 • vitamins (mainly C);